What is GPS Aiding Data?

-Our latest range of devices make use of GPS Aiding data, to dramatically improve the performance of their GPS - speeding up fix times, and increasing battery life.
+Our latest range of cellular devices make use of GPS Aiding data (or Almanac data for our Edge devices), to dramatically improve the performance of their GPS - speeding up fix times, and increasing battery life.

 Only available to devices on Device Manager (OEM)